ODD BALLS

 2021 MiLB Reversed Logo

 MiLB introduced a new logo in 2021…wait, I mean that MLB imposed a new logo on its wholly owned subsidiary known as MiLB…that was only slightly changed.
 One of the four stars was moved to the other side of the batter (you can see it at the bottom of this page).
 Somehow, some balls were produced with the logo reversed.
-It’s unknown how many of these were produced but judging by the condition of this example (and the notoriously miserly view that MLB has taken on MiLB) these balls were used for practice.
+It’s unknown how many of these were made; it’s assumed that they were used as practice balls.